resource-watch/slate/source/includes/api/_vocabulary.md

 what is a tag and a vocabulary, and why you should use them to empower different use cases of the RW API.

 Simply put, a tag is a keyword that describes a `resource` (we'll talk in depth about what these are in the next section).
-A vocabulary is a groups of tags, and has a name (also called and used as an `id` for the vocabulary) that should define the scope or context of the tags it contains.
+A vocabulary is a group of tags and has a name (also called and used as an `id` for the vocabulary) that should define the scope or context of the tags it contains.

 It's important to keep in mind that these associations between a resource and a vocabulary have